Connecticut First-Degree Assault Lawyer

 Being accused of an assault crime is inevitably an intimidating experience, fraught with uncertainty.
 Many defendants feel as though they are unlikely to prevail in clearing their name and wrongly assume that they are as good as convicted once charges are leveled.

 However, defenses to such allegations often do exist, including those related to the true intent of the accused, the severity of harm sustained by the purported victim and arguments rooted in a defendant’s need to engage in self-defense.
-To skillfully employ such strategies, the help of a Connecticut first-degree assault lawyer can be indispensable.
+To skillfully employ such strategies, the help of a dedicated legal professional can be indispensable.

-If you are facing an arrest in Connecticut for Assault in the First Degree under CGS 53a-59 and wish to assert your right to fair treatment under the law, now is the time to act by securing the aid of a knowledgeable Connecticut first-degree assault attorney.
+If you are facing an arrest for assault in the first degree and wish to assert your right to fair treatment under the law, now is the time to act by securing the aid of a knowledgeable Connecticut first-degree assault attorney at our firm.
+Call today.